AnthoVDO/boilerplate-advancednode/README.md

 - register new user with this logic : post form => check if user exist already => authenticate the new user => redirect to profile
 - to user redirect, you need to create an app.get(path, (req, res)=>{res.render(pathfile, {optional variable})})
 - install bcrypt to encrypt password in the database

+## OAunth

+with passport, it's possible to use third app auth like google, github and facebook to log on our site.